 II.
 Another thing belonging to the same work, was God's wonderfully preserving that family of which the Redeemer was to proceed, when all the rest of the world was drowned.
 God's drowning the world, and saving Noah and his family, were both reducible to this great work.
 The saving of Noah and his family belonged to it two ways, viz. as from that family the Redeemer was to proceed, and it was the mystical body of Christ that was there saved.
 The manner of saving those persons, when all the world besides was so overthrown, was very wonderful.
 It was a wonderful type of the redemption of Christ, of that redemption that is sealed by the baptism of water, and is so spoken of in the New Testament, as 1 Pet. iii.
 20, 21.
-"Which sometimes were disobedient, when once the long-suffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls, were saved by water.
-The like figure whereunto, even baptism, doth also now save us, (not the putting away of the filth of the flesh, but the answer of a good conscience towards God,) by the resurrection of Jesus Christ."
-That water which washed away the filth of the world, that cleared the world of wicked men, was a type of the blood of Christ, that takes away the sin of the world.
+"Which sometimes were disobedient, when once the long-suffering of God waited in the days of Noah, while the ark was a preparing, wherein broken, God never would have drowned the world, few, that is, eight souls, were saved by water.
+The like figure whereunto, even baptism, doth also now save us, (not the putting away of the filth of the flesh, but the answer of a good conscience towards God,) by the earth, when the wickedness of man was great. resurrection of Jesus Christ."
+That water which washed away the filth of the world, that cleared the world of that represented the sacrifice of Christ, God in smelling wicked men, was a type of the blood of Christ, that takes away the sin of the world.
 That water which delivered Noah and his sons from their enemies, is a type of the blood that delivers God's church from their sins, their worst enemies.
-That water which was so plentiful and abundant, that it filled the world, and reached above the tops of the highest mountains, was a type of that blood, which is sufficient for the whole world; sufficient to bury the highest mountains of sin.
-The ark, that was the refuge and hiding-place of the church in this time of storm and flood, was a type of Christ, the true hiding-place of the church from the storms and floods of God's wrath.
+That water which was so plentiful and abundant, that it filled the world, and reached above the tops of the highest mountains, was a type of that blood, which is sufficient for the whole world; sufficient 7.)
+The reason why such a promise, that God would no to bury the highest mountains of sin.
+The ark, that was the refuge and hiding-place of the church in this time of storm and flood, was a type of Christ, the true hidingplace of the church from the storms and floods of God's